Cécile DeWitt-Morette: Expedition to test general relativity

 In 1972 Morette and her husband led an expedition to Mauritania to confirm that light was deflected in line with the theory of general relativity, to improve on Arthur Eddington's 1919 experiment.
 These measurements were made during the solar eclipse there.
 Comparison of the pictures with those made six months later confirmed that, in line with theory, light was indeed bent when passing by massive objects.
 Morette and her husband joined the faculty of the University of Texas in 1972.
 She began to work increasingly in physics rather than in mathematics, and she became a Professor in 1985.

-Awards and honors
+Awards and honours

 In 2007 Professor Cécile DeWitt-Morette was awarded the American Society of the French Legion of Honour 2007 Medal for Distinguished Achievement in New York.
 She was then the Jane and Roland Blumberg Centennial Professor Emerita of Physics at the University of Texas at Austin.

+In 2026, DeWitt-Morette was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.